WE CO-CREATE AN EXPERIENCE

 Project delivery and management

-Pavis Architects comply with all relevant legislation and regulations as well as the criteria and requirements set out by the RIBA.
+Pavis Architects comply with all relevant legislation and regulations.
 As a practice, we have implemented, maintain and continually improve the effectiveness of a Quality Management System.

 We have rigorous and transparent approach that we use across all our projects.
 Maintaining a professional interface with our clients at all times, we ensure complete satisfaction through the delivery of a highly efficient and reliable service which we continually improve through direct feedback from clients, community groups, organisations and consultants with whom we work.